 In fact, I believe so strongly in the power of great images and screenshots that I routinely use as many as sixty in a single post – but I always make sure they add value, as well as depict the right emotional state in my readers.
 This is part of my marketing mix.

 7. Build a Community of Users or Customers

 Over the years, Apple has built one of the most hardcore fan bases for any brand, anywhere in the world.

 The “fanboys” (and “fangirls”) who camp out for new product launches may represent a small percentage of Apple consumers overall, but that kind of fanaticism and enthusiasm are rare.

 Apple has created a brand personality and culture that’s cool, fun, and friendly — the opposite of some of its competitors.
-Apple makes customers want to belong to that community.
+Apple’s marketing strategies include making customers want to belong to that community.
 Their market share shows just how successful they have been.